JulieLoi/social-media-app/client/README.md

 -REDO Posts, take info from user calling (using userid)         DONE DO ACCOUNT SETTINGS AND UPDATE USER (update frontend and backend...)

+UPDATE COMMENTS SO THAT THEY PULL FROM USER DATABASE -THIS WILL UPDATE THE NAMES AND STUFF

 ---------